 She joked: “I’m not as old as the aardvark, but technology changes quickly.”

 She recalled how her father winterized a camp house on Lake Champlain, all the family could afford during the Depression, by tacking cardboard cartons on the wall.
 “You did what you had to do.
 We ate a lot of fish,” she said.

-And when the family moved to North Hartland, their home didn’t have a telephone, so her mother would walk up to the farmer’s house nearby if she needed to make a call.
+And the home didn’t have a telephone, so her mother would walk up to the farmer’s house nearby if she needed to make a call.